Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Performance Evaluation

-Previously in Fig. \ref{fig:aoi_compare}, we show that when the payload of an update packet is 128 bytes and $\bar P = 0.1P$, RTA reduces $\bar \Delta _{\min }(\bar P)$ by 40\% compared with FSA.
+\emph{\underline{Impacts of payload sizes}:} Fig. \ref{fig:payload} plots $\bar \Delta _{\min }(\bar P)$ versus $\bar P$ of FSA and RTA under different payload sizes, i.e., 16, 64, and 128 bytes, when the number of sensors is 10 (other numbers of sensors lead to similar phenomena, so we omit the results here).
+Previously in Fig. \ref{fig:aoi_power}, we show that when the payload of an update packet is 128 bytes and $\bar P = 0.1P$, RTA reduces $\bar \Delta _{\min }(\bar P)$ by 40\% compared with FSA.
 When the payload size is reduced to 64 bytes (the duration of an update packet is 156 $\mu s$), the performance improvement of RTA over FSA becomes smaller, i.e., RTA reduces $\bar \Delta _{\min }(\bar P)$ by 30\% compared with FSA.
 Furthermore, when the payload size is further reduced to 16 bytes, RTA still outperforms FSA by 6\%, when $\bar P = 0.1P$.
 When the payload size is 16 bytes, the duration of an update packet is only 90$\mu s$, which is comparable to the duration of a request frame (i.e., 52$\mu s$).
-Hence, when the average number of update requests, $L^{pro}$, is large, collisions in request slots (of RTA) do not differ much from collisions in regular time slots (of FSA).
+Hence, when the probability of sending update requests is high, collisions in request slots (of RTA) do not differ much from collisions in regular time slots (of FSA).
 More specifically, when collisions occur, both waste almost the same amount of transmit power.

 Assuming that the given power budget $\bar P$ is as low as $0.03P$, we see that FSA achieves better performance than RTA when the payload of the update packet is 16 bytes, as shown in Fig. \ref{fig:payload}.
 Specifically, FSA reduces $\bar \Delta _{\min }(\bar P)$ by around 20\% compared with RTA.
-Intuitively, if the power budget is tiny, sensors should reduce the number of update requests per unit time to save power, i.e., reduce $L^{pro}$.
-Since a lower $L^{pro}$ reduces the total traffic and the packet collision probability, a dedicated request phase for collision resolution with $k$ request slots in RTA wastes the airtime, resulting in a higher average AoI than that of FSA.
-This indicates that under extremely low-power conditions, the packet-based random access protocol, FSA, is a preferred solution over RTA, especially when the update packet has a tiny payload.
+Intuitively, if the power budget is tiny, sensors should reduce the number of update requests per unit time to save power, i.e., reduce the probability of sending update requests.
+Since this reduces the total traffic and the packet collision probability, a dedicated request phase for collision resolution with $k$ request slots in RTA wastes the airtime, resulting in a higher average AoI than that of FSA.
+This indicates that under extremely low-power conditions, FSA is a preferred solution over RTA, especially when the update packet has a tiny payload.